 [Alex] decided to build a solar charger for his car battery.
 He had an 18V solar panel able to provide up to 83mA.
-You cannot connect panel directly to the battery because charging voltage cannot exceed allowed safe limit and also solar panel may become a load for battery in dark time, and this way discharge it.
+You cannot connect the panel directly to the battery because charging voltage cannot exceed the allowed safe limit, and also solar panels may become a load for the battery in a dark time, and this way discharge it.

 So he ended up with a simple circuit utilizing LM317 and a couple of resistors setting voltage so that battery would be charged at the recommended 13.2V.
 To prevent back supply, a Schottky was used.
 Of course, it adds some voltage drop (0.7V worst case).
 This was taken into account while calculating voltage adjusts resistor divider.
 As a test [Alex] left a solar charger for three days connected to his battery, and it charged up to 12.35V which is about 75% of capacity.
 Not bad at all.